TBleess/Website_New/pages/5_CensusACS/census-data-2010.md

 ----

-As with all census data you can find this information and much more on the [U.S. Census Bureau](https://www.census.gov) (link is external) web site.
+As with all census data you can find this information and much more on the [U.S. Census Bureau](https://www.census.gov) web site (external link).